lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

       description
         "Matching Operator Arguments, based on TV structure to allow several arguments.
-         In RFC 8724, only MSB define a single argument: length in bits";
+         In RFC 8724, only the MSB matching operator needs arguments (a single argument, which is the number of most significant bits to be matched)";
     }
     leaf comp-decomp-action {
       type schc:cda-type;